aidan-yip/aidan-yip/README.md

 ### I'm an aspiring Front-End Web Developer/Designer with a passion for programming.
 I love to create experiences that combine audio/visual content such as music, video and visual art.
 Here on GitHub I design responsive sites, clone existing interfaces, create fun web games, and tinker with other projects.
 Follow to see my progress as I learn!

+### Currently I am a student studying at BCIT in the Front-End Web Developer program.

 ## Languages I Know 💻

  [![My Skills](https://skillicons.dev/icons?i=html,css,js,md,)](https://skillicons.dev)